-What we can prove, under suitable assumptions (see \cref{assumptionZT-1,inf-sup}), in a very general abstract framework, is (1) the existence of at least one weakly converging minimizing sequence for the WAN cost functional, and, (2) that all weak limits of weakly converging minimizing sequences satisfy a quasi-optimality bound similar to C\'ea's Lemma.
-More precisely, the error between the discrete and the continuous solution, measured in the natural norm for the continuous problem, is bounded by a constant time the best approximation attainable within the trial function class.
+What we can prove, under suitable assumptions (see \cref{assumptionZT-1,inf-sup}), in a general abstract framework, is (1) the existence of at least one weakly converging minimizing sequence for the WAN cost functional, and, (2) that all weak limits of weakly converging minimizing sequences satisfy a quasi-optimality bound similar to C\'ea's Lemma.
 More importantly, we further prove that a similar approximation bound will hold for the elements of the minimizing sequences sufficiently close to convergence.
-Combined with approximation bounds by classes of neural network \cite{guhring2020expressivity}, this will guarantee that the WAN can, in principle, provide an arbitrarily good approximation to the continuous PDE solution.
+Combined with approximation bounds by the deep neural networks \cite{guhring2020expressivity}, this will guarantee that the WAN can, in principle, provide an arbitrarily good approximation to the continuous PDE solution.
 Another crucial issue relates to the convergence of the optimization scheme used to solve the minimization problem.
-Also, this task is made difficult by the inherent topological properties of neural network classes.
+Also this task is made difficult by the inherent topological properties of neural network classes.
 It is worth mentioning (see \cite{petersen2021topological}) that the function class of Deep Neural Networks (DNN) lacks inverse stability in the $L^{p}$ and $W^{s,p}$ norms.
 In simple terms, the norm of the elements of the DNN function class does not control the norm of the associated parameter vector.
 As the optimization schemes indirectly act on the function class through the parameter space, this will negatively affect the minimization process.
-In particular, when, as it may happen in our case, the weak limit of the minimizing sequence does not belong to the function class, it can be proved that the sequence of the Euclidean norms of the corresponding parameter vectors explodes.
+In particular, when, the weak limit of the minimizing sequence does not belong to the function class, it can be proved that the sequence of the Euclidean norms of the corresponding parameter vectors explodes \cite{petersen2021topological}.